 Despite these hormonal fluctuations, diagnosis depends not on hormonal measurements but on the symptomology described above.

 When few or no follicles remain in the ovary this lowers the circulating levels of oestrogen in the blood.
 This stage is the menopause.
 At this point, low oestrogen levels can cause symptoms of vaginal dryness and difficult or painful sex.

 Oestrogen actually plays a protective role in preventing heart disease; it is highly rare for a woman to suffer a heart attack during her reproductive years.
-This is because oestrogen causes higher levels of healthy cholesterol to circulate in the blood, preventing the buildup of unhealthy cholesterol in the arteries of the heart.
-Unfortunately, after menopause oestrogen levels fall and the heart is no longer protected; levels of heart disease are similar in older men and women.
+This is because oestrogen causes higher levels of healthy cholesterol to circulate in our blood, and works to prevent the buildup of unhealthy cholesterol in the arteries of the heart.4 Unfortunately, after menopause, oestrogen levels fall and the heart is no longer protected; levels of heart disease increase in older women.5

 We all are naturally breaking down and rebuilding our bones every day.
 Oestrogen acts to keep this process balanced to help maintain strong bones.
 Though everyone’s bones become less dense and more fragile as they age, this process is accelerated during menopause as we lose the protective role of oestrogen.

 What’s going to happen to my periods?

 When women start to experience perimenopausal symptoms and have absent or infrequent periods at a young age, this is termed premature menopause — defined as menopause occurring before the age of forty.
 It affects 1% of women younger than forty and 0.1% of those younger than thirty.
 In most cases there is no obvious cause for this; it is known however that smoking is associated with premature menopause.6 Premature ovarian failure is another cause of premature menopause and can be diagnosed with blood tests.